 With the exception of applicants seeking admission to the combined PhD/AM program, applicants to the PhD program must have completed a master’s degree in social work or a related field prior to beginning advanced study.
 Applicants without a master's degree can apply to our combined PhD/AM Program.
 Applicants who wish to seek faculty positions upon graduation in schools of social work are advised that the Council on Social Work Education (CSWE) requires a master’s degree in social work in order to teach practice courses.

 Admissions decisions are made in mid-March.
 Doctoral students enter the program in the Autumn quarter.

 Crown Family School faculty and staff recognize that the COVID-19 pandemic has contributed to major disruptions, hardship and ongoing challenges to daily living and learning.
 The PhD admissions committee will take the exceptional circumstances of the past year into account when reviewing application materials.
 We understand and respect decisions on the part of students and universities to adopt Pass/Fail and other grading systems during the pandemic.
 Our review process will in no way penalize applicants whose transcripts reflect these personal or institutional decisions.
 In addition, we are not using GRE scores as part of our application process this year.
-The GRE requirement has been suspended for the 2020 application cycle.
+The GRE requirement has been suspended for the Autumn 2023 application cycle.
 We will follow our longstanding practice of reviewing applications holistically and aiming to admit an outstanding cohort of PhD students whose applications demonstrate promise, commitment, and demonstrated potential to contribute to scholarship in the field of social work and social welfare.